 What policies could the Trump administration implement to reverse these trends?
 Is he going to regulate the adoption of new technologies by corporate America?
 Is he going to try to ban U.S. multinationals from investing in plants overseas, when much of these multinationals’ revenue comes from foreign markets?
 The only real policy instrument he will have at his disposal is punitive tariffs, which are likely to set off a trade war and cost jobs in the export sector for companies such as Apple, Boeing, and GE.

-The problem of the Foreign Affairs, “American Political Decay or Renewal?”
+The problem of the capture of the U.S. government by powerful interest groups is a real one, a source of the political decay I wrote about in my recent article for Foreign Affairs, “American Political Decay or Renewal?”
 Yet Trump’s primary solution to this problem is simply his own person, someone too rich to be bribed by special interests.
 Leaving aside the fact that he has a history of manipulating the system to his own advantage, this is hardly a sustainable fix.
 He also has proposed measures such as banning revolving-door employment of federal officials as lobbyists.
 This will scratch at the symptom of the problem and not address the root cause, which is the enormous volume of money in politics.
 There, he has put no real plans forward, any of which would inevitably require somehow reversing the Supreme Court decisions of Buckley v.
 Valeo and Citizens United that argue that money is a form of free speech and is therefore constitutionally protected.